trelium/crypto_fluctuations/README.md

 -------

 ## Project overview
 In this project, we developed a near-real-time notification system served via a Telegram bot.
-This Bot upadates the user of the price fluctuations of his/her preferred cryptocurrencies.
+This Bot updates the user of the price fluctuations of his/her preferred cryptocurrencies.
 The user is also informed of our prediction for the closing prices of the cryptos.

 - This project scrapes the closing price history of all the most used cryptos.
 - The prices are then processed in different ways: